-Power banks are usually reasonably affordable, though as with all consumer tech you'll find yourself paying through the nose for the top brands or fancy features.
+As with all consumer tech you'll find yourself paying over the odds for the top brands or fancy features.
 Hence we've put together our pick of the very best power bank deals available, as well as some handy buying advice tips.

-Keep your eyes peeled for Amazon Lightning deals on power banks too.
+Keep your eyes peeled for Amazon Lightning deals on power banks.